If you’re looking for new and easy Christmas baking recipes, I’ve got a great one for you…

 - 1/4 pistachios (whole, unsalted)

 Melt butter in small saucepan over medium heat.
 Stir in brown sugar and syrup.
-Bring to a low boil, stirring constantly.
-Once it hits 160 F take off the burner and let cool.
+Bring to a low boil, stirring constantly for 5 minutes.
+Take off the burner and let cool.

 Combine flour, baking soda, and spices in a mixing bowl.
 Add nuts and stir.
 Then add slightly cooled brown sugar mixture.
 Stir until well combined.
 The dough should easily form a ball and not stick to the sides of the bowl.

-Place dough into a 9 x 9 pan lined with parchment paper.
+Place dough into a bread pan lined with parchment paper.
 You may need to use your fingers to press the cookie dough into the corners of the pan.
 Cover and let sit on your kitchen counter for 12 hours.
-(I just it sit out overnight.)

 Place cookies on a lined baking sheet and bake for 8-12 minutes or until edges just begin to brown.
 Cool cookies on a wire rack.
 They will crisp up as they cool.